What is a CI Configuration File?

 The configuration file for Cloud Native Build is in the YAML format, which is the same format used by popular CI services in the industry.

 YAML is a format that can be converted to JSON.
-It is more human-readable than JSON, uses indentation to denote data structures, and has some advanced features.
+It is more human-readable than JSON, use indentation to represent data structures at different levels.

 Here is a simple and functional example of a Cloud Native Build configuration file: